Our guest writer today is kid reporter, Julia Headley, a rising 9th grader.

 Admission and rules

 Anyone under 13 must be accompanied by someone 17 or older.
-The park is open from 11:00am to 6:00pm , June 1 through August 11.
+The park is open from 11 am to 6: pm , May 28 – 30; and daily from June 4 through August 5.
+Once school resumes in August, The Wave will be open weekends only, August 6 – September 5.
 If you can’t make a day of it, half-day passes can be purchased for the hours of 3:00 p.m to 6:00 p.m., daily.

 The Wave Waterpark is located at 4201 Central Pkwy, Dublin, Ca 94568.
 Learn more at The Wave’s website >>